-If you can’t answer any of these questions, then you probably haven’t played PlayerUnknown’s: Battlegrounds (PUBG).
+If you can’t answer any of these questions, then you probably haven’t played a battle royale game like PlayerUnknown’s: Battlegrounds (PUBG) or Fortnite.
 Why not!?
-Is it because you don’t have a gaming PC in order to run this beautiful game in all its true graphical glory?
-If so, you are in luck because we have the perfect guide to help you build a PC that will let you experience PUBG as it’s meant to be played.
+Is it because you don’t have a gaming PC in order to run these beautiful games in all their true graphical glory?
+If so, you are in luck because we have the perfect guide to help you build a PC that will let you experience battle royal games as they were meant to be played.

-If you follow this build guide, you will be able to answer all of the questions above and maybe even earn the coveted “winner-winner chicken dinner!”
+If you follow this build guide, you will be able to answer all of the questions above and maybe even earn yourself a coveted “chicken dinner!”

 SYSTEM 1 – $1,300

 This build is well rounded and budget-friendly with an i5-7600k and a GTX 1060.
 It includes the minimum 8GB of RAM and a 275GB SSD.
 The storage space is on the small side but it’s sufficient enough for the operating system and PUBG.
 While it may be classified as entry level, it’s still capable of close to 60FPS on ultra settings with a 1080p resolution.
 If you want smoother gameplay and consistent framerates above 60FPS, or additional storage space for more games, check out System 2 and System 3.